How to Draw Female Bodies (Part 3)

 Here are some more poses.
 I didn't use the preliminary ovals this time because I forgot, but you should be able to see the oval shapes of the various parts of the legs.
 Again, I would like to bring attention to the knee, especially in the lower pictures.

 When the leg is bent, the knee can be drawn like a flat plane.
 I shaded these legs to help give you a better idea of their form.
 There are better details on this in various figure drawing books, but since you don't often see every bone and muscle on an anime character, I didn't feel the need to go over everything. ^_^

-On the picture to the far right, notice how the calves obscure part of the thigh.
-In the left pictures, notice that the lower part of the legs that are lifted up are not visible, since they are hidden behind the rest of the leg.
+On the picture to the right, notice how the calves obscure part of the thigh.
+In the left picture, notice that the lower part of the legs that are lifted up are not visible, since they are hidden behind the rest of the leg.

 Well, just as its important to be able to draw someone from the front, you may also wish to draw them from behind.
 In which case, it helps to know how to actually draw someone's behind. ^_^ I wasn't going to add this, but since many anime girls are draw in skin tight suits or swimsuits, it's kind of important.
 Umm...
 I don't know quite what to say; just be careful how you make the legs connect to the rest of the body.
 There's more info in the next section of this tutorial.
 If you need extra reference, get that figure drawing book by Burne Hogarth mentioned in my recommended reading section.
 He has several pages devoted to the subject. -_^